Module 3: History as a Choice — Interactive Rebasing

 # Next, stage the ingress filegit add ingress.yamlgit commit -m "feat: Expose application via Ingress"

-Transplanting with --onto
+Transplanting Work with git rebase --onto

 The syntax is: